kendall-s/HyPro2_py/HyPro2 Documentation.md

 #### 8. Calculate concentrations
 The concentrations of each sample are simply determined by solving the calibration curve using the median peak heights.

-At this stage, any diluted samples should be consider and re-corrected to their original concentrations.
+At this stage, any diluted samples should be considered and re-corrected to their original concentrations.
 This is calculated by taking into account the amount of nutrients that is found in the LNSW, which is used when diluting over-range samples.
 Original concentrations are calculated as follows, where <i>dil</i> is the dilution factor which is a number greater than 1, e.g. 1:10 dilution = 10.

 $$
 \dot{x} = x \cdot dil - (dil - 1) \cdot [LNSW]